TRaSH-Guides/Guides/docs/Plex/media-players.md

     - Profile 5 => WEBDL (Streaming Services)
     - Profile 7 => Untouched Remuxes and BR-DISK
-    - Profile 8 => Encodes, Hybrid Remuxes, Hybrid WEBDL
+    - Profile 8 => Encodes, Hybrid Remuxes, Hybrid WEBDL, and in some cases standard WEBDL like from Hulu

 #### How to make use of HDR Formats for Radarr